 While a tattoo can be as important or frivolous as you want it to be, getting a meaningful piece of ink is a great way to honor something or someone that means a lot to you.
 Plus, a design with meaning adds another layer of personalization to your tattoo, making it a genuinely unique design no matter how popular the symbol.
-And considering a tattoo will be with you forever (or until you remove it), getting a meaningful one means that you’ll enjoy be reminded of what it represents every time you look at it, rather than irritated.
+And considering a tattoo will be with you forever (or until you remove it), getting a meaningful one means that you’ll enjoy being reminded of what it represents every time you look at it, rather than irritated.

 One popular tattoo design with a lot of meaning behind it is the semicolon, which you often see inked on the wrist (Selena Gomez has a semicolon tattoo on her left wrist).
 The punctuation mark isn’t just a trend, though; its creation is deeply rooted in mental health awareness.